fireantik/NeoLauncher/README.md

 Launcher/patcher for Tribes Vengeance

-All of the urls are configurable in settings file without need for recompilation.
+All of the urls are configurable in settings file without need for recompilation

-Pulls news from http://tribesrevengeance.com/patcher/news.html Pulls info from http://tribesrevengeance.com/patcher/info.xml
+Pulls news from http://tribesrevengeance.com/patcher/news.html

+Pulls info from http://tribesrevengeance.com/patcher/info.xml

 Info is xml document with